timescale/pg_traceam/NOTES.md

 take.
 (The lock needed is available in the range table entry, but not available in the relation structure, AFAICT.)

+## Truncating a relation

+A relation is typically truncated by setting a different file node for the relation using `table_relation_set_new_filenode`, but there is a `table_relation_nontransactional_truncate` available as well.

+The non-transactional version is used when the filenode is created in the same transaction as the truncate, for example when a new table is created in the same transaction as the truncate or if the relation is truncated twice in the same transaction.

 ## Getting information

 ### Relation owner